coolyjg/rukos/README.md

     ```

 3. Call library functions from `axstd` in your code, just like the Rust [std](https://doc.rust-lang.org/std/) library.
-4. Build your application with RukOS, by running the `make` command in the application directory:
+4. Build your application with RuxOS, by running the `make` command in the application directory:

     ```bash
     # in app directory